 Jesus Christ came to seek and save those who were lost.
 He came to heal the brokenhearted and bind up their wounds.
 It is not the healthy who need a doctor, but the sick, and recognizing our own need of Him is the first step towards healing.
-We are born into a fallen human condition, and it takes faith to understand this and ask the Lord for help.
+We are born into a fallen human condition, and it takes faith to understand this, and ask the Lord for help.
 When we do, our faith, through Christ, makes us well.

-On his final journey to Jerusalem, Jesus enters a village, and ten lepers come to Him.
-No doubt, they had heard of the Lord's fame, who, for about three years, was ministering with the Holy Spirit and with power, going about doing good and healing all who were oppressed by the devil, for God was with Him.
-Leprosy, known today as Hansen's
+Before His crucifixion, on His final journey to Jerusalem, Jesus enters a village, and ten lepers approach Him.
+No doubt, they had heard of Jesus' ability to heal the sick.
+At that time, for about three years, He was ministering with the Holy Spirit and with power, going about doing good and healing all because God was with Him.

-Disease, can be cured with early diagnosis and proper treatment and is not as contagious as once believed.
+Knowing this, when the lepers hear that the Lord was near their village, they ran to meet Him.
+Leprosy, known today as Hansen's Disease, can be cured with early diagnosis and proper treatment, and is not as contagious as once believed.
 In ancient times, however, leprosy was thought to be highly contagious and could not be cured.

-In the ancient world, leprosy brought great physical suffering, banishment, and isolation from society.
+In those days, leprosy brought great physical suffering, banishment, and isolation from society.
 Lepers were removed from any contact with family or friends.
 In the Jewish context, they were not permitted to enter the Temple nor participate in Israel's religious or liturgical life.
-The lepers were at the outskirts of the village, but when they heard that Christ had come, they entered the town and, standing at a distance, addressed Him as "Master" and asked for His mercy.

-The lepers come to Jesus with a cry from their hearts as they "lifted up their voices."
+These lepers lived at the outskirts of the village, but when they heard of Christ's arrival, they entered the town and, standing at a distance, addressed Him as "Master" and asked for His mercy.
+They come to Jesus with a cry from their hearts.
 It was not a quiet, tentative request but an urgent cry from those dying and suffering on society's fringes, alone and miserable.

-When Jesus saw them, He immediately told them: "Go and show yourselves to the priests."
+When Jesus saw them, He immediately told them to go and show themselves to the priests.
 This might have been a very puzzling command to the lepers.
 In the Old Testament, the Mosaic Law required that people with leprosy be isolated.
 Still, if they were ever to be cured by a miracle, they were to go back to the priests for restoration (see, for example, Leviticus 14:3-31).

-No doubt, the lepers knew of the Law that regulated their condition, but now Jesus sends them to the priests without curing them first - at least as far as they could understand.
+The lepers knew of the Law that regulated their condition, but now Jesus sends them to the priests without curing them first - at least as far as they could understand.
 Notice that Jesus did not touch them, as He often did in other healings.
-This is because the Lord heals us in His way and in His own time.
+This is because the Lord heals us in His way and in His time.

 Here is where faith and obedience come into play.
 The lepers obey the word of Jesus without questioning why they were asked to show themselves to the priests while they were still apparently diseased.
-They did not question the Lord nor oppose His command but went as He told them.
+They did not question the Lord, nor oppose His command, but with faith went as He told them.
 We read that as they went, they were cleansed.